 I was all ready to write that in December I relaxed and enjoyed the holidays, but I almost forgot: we fit in one more New York City weekend!
 I love visiting the city during the holidays.
 Despite the inevitable crowds at Rockefeller Center, Bryant Park, and other festive hot spots, I still think it’s pretty magical.

 We visited some favorites, including Rockefeller Center, the Oculus at the World Trade Center, and the High Line.
-A few firsts on this trip were trying Korean BBQ for the first time, walking through Chelsea Market, and visiting the Friends apartment!
+A few firsts on this trip were trying Korean BBQ, walking through Chelsea Market, and visiting the Friends apartment!

 Speaking of being magical at the holidays, Upstate isn’t too shabby, either.
 Here’s a festive street scene from nearby Clinton, NY.